-Due Diligence, A Vital Element in Mergers and Acquisitions
+Due Diligence in UAE, A Vital Element in Mergers and Acquisitions

 HP’s $11.1 billion acquisition of Autonomy was one of the biggest tech acquisitions in history.
 What actually stole the headlines is not the news of acquisition or the money involved, but HP’s decision a year later to write down $9 billion of its $11.1 billion acquisition.
 One might wonder the reason behind such a crucial decision.